 Trauma writing is a powerful tool, which humanizes trauma.
 It gives us permission to feel our full emotions without shame, validate our lived experiences, and explore old belief systems no longer serving us so that we can move forward as new versions of ourselves.
 We all have the desire to be seen, heard, and validated, especially when an event out of our control compromises our ability to be who we are and take up space in the world.
 We are all deserving of telling our stories, passing our courage, and creating a safer world where we can heal as a collective.

-Maryann Samreth is a trauma writing coach helping people write their trauma stories and heal through the process.
-She has published over 100 poems and personal essays online and has reached over 1 million people with her stories and through her podcast, Mental Breakthrough.
-She is the founder of Sincerely Miss Mary, where she hosts group courses for trauma writing.
-Join her next trauma writing course.
+Maryann Samreth is a somatic trauma writing coach guiding others to write, publish their memoirs and build an author's profile to amplify social impact in the world.
+She has published over 100 poems and personal essays online and has reached over 1 million people across Instagram, Tiktok, and her podcast, Mental Breakthrough.
+She is the founder of Sincerely Miss Mary, where she directs groups and 1:1 coaching programs for memoir writing.
+Apply for her 1:1 memoir writing program here.Discover more from Maryann Samreth.